Williamsoniaceae

-Williamsoniaceae is a family within the Bennettitales, an extinct group of seed plants within the Cycadophyta subdivision.
+Williamsoniaceae is a family within the Bennettitales, an extinct group of seed plants.
 Members of this family are believed to have been around two meters tall and with widely serrate leaves along a central stem.
 Reproductive organs of the Williamsoniaceae have varied widely in the fossil record but almost all have been found to be borne on stalks emerging from a ring of leaves.

 Reproduction

 This family is different from Cycadeoidaceae by having the presence of cones leaving the major axis and lateral branches associated with a long peduncle covered by bracts.
 Some of this family reproduce by sporangia and others only produce ovule or pollen sacs.